-Topaz Labs recently introduced their new product ‘Video Enhance AI’ for the purpose of upscaling and enhancing videos.
+In 2020, Topaz Labs introduced their new product ‘Video Enhance AI’ for the purpose of upscaling and enhancing videos.
 This review is based on my personal experience with Topaz Video Enhance AI, and the newly released version 2 – with additional content for version 3.

 Video upscaling isn’t a new technology.
 High resolution televisions and video players have been doing it for several years.
 Those products do the upscaling live on the fly.
 Topaz Labs Video Enhance AI will convert your video file to a higher resolution file and allow use on computers and televisions which may not feature upscaling technology.
-It also cleans up a lot of the noise sometimes introduced with upscaling.
+It also cleans up some of the noise sometimes introduced with upscaling.
 This latter point will come up again several times in my review of Topaz Video AI.

 Short Story – Spoiler Alert!